germamzva/wp-simple-chatbot/README.md

 # wp-simple-chatbot
-This is my simple chatbot addons in wordpress
+This is my simple chatbot addon for wordpress